 De Guzman and Sharma Lead the Call

-- Fifi Sharma echoed these concerns, highlighting the need for greater support systems and improved conditions for players who have sacrificed immensely for national team duties.
+Fifi Sharma echoed these concerns, highlighting the need for greater support systems and improved conditions for players who have sacrificed immensely for national team duties.
+Both players called for immediate structural reforms.

 Rising Frustrations Within the Program